Skip to content

 The single number most mortgage lenders care about

-When a lenders decides whether to approve your mortgage, they're running two checks: affordability (can you cover the payments from your income?) and debt service ratio (are you already over-leveraged?).
+When a lender decides whether to approve a mortgage, two checks usually run in parallel: affordability (can the income cover the new payments?) and debt-service ratio (is the borrower already over-leveraged?).
 Debt-to-income ratio is the primary expression of both.
-DTI above 40% is where most lenders become cautious; above 50% is where approvals become rare.
-The calculator above produces your ratio; this commentary is about what to do with the number.
+Commonly cited orientation ranges treat DTI above 40% as the level where many lenders become cautious and above 50% as the level where approvals become rare.
+The calculator above produces the ratio; this commentary is about what to do with the number.

 Two DTI ratios, not one